 A Brief Overview of Appeal Bonds

 During litigation, defendants who take adverse monetary judgments in Superior Court may wish to appeal to the Court of Appeal.
 The filing of a Notice of Appeal does not automatically stay enforcement of the judgment, so an Appeal Bond or other instrument of suretyship is typically filed with the Superior Court to allow a defendant to withhold payment of the judgment until the process of appeal has run its course.
 If the defendant pays today and wins the appeal, he runs the risk of not being able to collect his funds back from the original judgment creditor if they have spent the money already.
+California has specific laws in place that make getting appeal bonds in California slightly different than the rest of the country.

 Options for securing the plaintiff include lodging cash with the court, arranging for personal surety, or coming to an agreement with opposing counsel on some sort of compromise agreement.